-Today I wanted to share with you our magical experience when we have visited an elephant sanctuary in Thailand.
-I have always dreamed to see elephants but I didn’t want to support nonethical places.
+Today I wanted to share with you our magical experience a few months ago when we have visited an elephant sanctuary in Thailand.
+I have always dreamed to see elephants in the wild and I didn’t want to support nonethical places.

 As you may already know, unfortunately, elephants are not always well treated in Asia.
+There is a dark side in the tourism in Asia.
 Elephants riding center, circus and places that offer elephants painting are abusing animals.
 These adorable giants, as all the living beings, feel joy, pain, and sadness.
-They should never be captured and abused.
+They should always be free to live the life they want, like us.

 Why you should boycott elephants riding and circus in Asia?